 As you can see, in our case, the assertion failed because the request executed for longer time than 1 second.
 To change the time limit, double-click the assertion in the Assertions page and enter a larger value in the subsequent dialog:

-Let’s now see how you can verify response data.
-The sample response body has JSON data format, so we will create an assertion for JSON data:
+Now let’s see how you can verify response data.
+The sample response body has the JSON data format, so we will create an assertion for JSON data:

-In the Assertions page, click to create another assertion.
+On the Assertions panel, click to create another assertion.

 In the subsequent dialog, select the Property Content category on the left and the JsonPath Match assertion on the right and click Add:

 In the dialog, you need to enter a JSONPath expression that will extract some field from the response body and the expected value of this field:

 You can either type the desired expression, or click Select node on the toolbar and pick a value visually in the subsequent dialog.
 Let’s do this.
 Click , select the name field of the first array item in the following dialog and click OK: